avijitashe/aravali_codefundo/README.md

 2. Monitor keywords from social media posts – update database (online)
 3. If emergency, disseminate curated alerts via SMS in regional languages to concerned demographics

+# UPDATE

+## What does WebApp do?
+ARAVALI now has a webapp front-end.
+It allows updating database and retraining models at regular intervals.
+It is written In Python and Flask and deployed using Docker Image or simply on a VM Server.
+To login to the WebApp in Azure VM browse to http://104.211.227.124:5000 Once you sign up and login, you can upload datasets in desired format and retrain the AI model.
+The backend uses a Random Forest classifier.

 Synopsis :